CAUV (Current Agricultural Use Valuation)

 Christmas trees will qualify after the first harvest.
 Planning/planting stages do not qualify unless covered under a written Forestry Management Plan.

 Government Set-Aside Program, Conservation Reserve Program (CRP), WRP, GRP, or CREP: land in any of these programs will qualify for CAUV.
 If you wish to receive the lower conservation soil values, you must show the acres under either conservation program or conversation practices and include contract, maps or written explanation as required by the application’s instructions.

 Idle property may qualify if it meets certain criteria.
 Land may be idle for one year with a written explanation.
 The second year of being idle, the owner must show good cause before the Board of Revision.
 The property must return to commercial agricultural land the third year.

-Renewal forms are automatically sent out each year once you are in the program and must be returned indicating whether the land is still being commercially farmed.
-Renewal forms must be returned to the auditor’s office by the first Monday in March to avoid being removed from the program.
+Renewal forms are automatically sent out each year once you are in the program and must be fully completed and returned to the auditor’s office by the first Monday in March to avoid being removed from the program.
 If the renewal form is not received by the deadline, the land will be removed from the CAUV program and recoupment charges from the past three years will be added to your real estate tax bill.
 Recoupment charges are what you have saved in taxes by being in the CAUV program.

 If the ownership of CAUV land is changed or if any of the original owners’ names change, a new application will need to be completed and submitted with the $25 initial application fee.
 The new owner will receive a letter the following January from the Auditor’s office stating that they acquired land in the CAUV program and will be given the opportunity, if they qualify, to apply under their name.